hundun000/hundun-idle-all/BugIndustry-game/README.md

 ![](./pic/2.jpg)

-- Some constuctions can swtich working-level by "+" / "-" button.
+- Some constructions can switch working-level by "+" / "-" button.
 Now we enable 1-level wood-selling and gain coins.

 ![](./pic/3.jpg)

-- Upgrade other constuctions if your can afdord its upgrade-cost.
-And constuction only work if your can afdord its auto-work-cost.
+- Upgrade other constructions if your can afford its upgrade-cost.
+And constructions only work if your can afford its auto-work-cost.

 ![](./pic/4.jpg)

-### Assert thanks
+### Resources thanks

 Audio:
 https://opengameart.org/sites/default/files/Loop-Menu.wav